 RULE 3-7.1 CONFIDENTIALITY

 (d) Limitations on Disclosure.
-Any material provided to The Florida Bar that is confidential under applicable law shall remain confidential and shall not be disclosed except as authorized by the applicable law.
+Any material provided to The Florida Bar that is confidential under applicable law will remain confidential and will not be disclosed except as authorized by the applicable law.
 If this type of material is made a part of the public record, that portion of the public record may be sealed by the grievance committee chair, the referee, or the Supreme Court of Florida.

 (e) Response to Inquiry.
-Authorized representatives of The Florida Bar shall respond to specific inquiries concerning matters that are in the public domain, but otherwise confidential under the rules, by acknowledging the status of the proceedings.
+Authorized representatives of The Florida Bar will respond to specific inquiries concerning matters that are in the public domain, but otherwise confidential under the rules, by acknowledging the status of the proceedings.

 A complaint of unethical conduct against me has been filed with The Florida Bar.
 The nature of the allegations are ___________________.
 This notice is provided pursuant to rule 3-7.1(f) of the Rules Regulating The Florida Bar.